 Credit risk is the risk of financial loss to the Company if counterparties to a financial instrument fail to meet their contractual obligations.
-The Company's financial instruments that could be subject to credit risk consist of accounts receivable, (excluding sales tax) and cash held in Bankers' Acceptances and Term Deposits.
-The Company has had a history of prompt receipt of their receivables and considers credit risk to be low on these instruments as at September 30, 2016 and September 30, 2015.
+The Company's financial instruments that could be subject to credit risk consist of accounts receivable, (excluding sales tax).
+The Company has had a history of prompt receipt of their receivables and considers credit risk to be low on these instruments as at September 30, 2017 and September 30, 2016.
 The Company's cash and at bank is currently held with one financial institution.